 Algorithmic Fairness and Opacity Group

 The Algorithmic Fairness and Opacity Group (AFOG) is an interdisciplinary research group housed at the UC Berkeley School of Information, bringing together faculty, postdocs, and graduate students from Information Studies, Sociology, Law, Communication, Media Studies, Computer Science, and the Humanities, among others.
-We conduct research, education, develop policy, build systems, bring theory into practice, and bridge disciplinary boundaries.
+Formed in 2017, we conduct research, education, develop policy, build systems, bring theory into practice, and bridge disciplinary boundaries.
 Throughout our efforts, we center human values in the design and use of technical systems to support more equitable and just societies.

 Webpage Preview